smadasu97/bootstrap/README.md

 1. Checks the architecture of the new computer (macOS-arm64 and Linux-amd64 are supported)
 1. Checks if the dependencies bzip2 and unzip are in PATH
 1. Creates useful directories (e.g. $HOME/Projects)
 1. Installs the *latest* versions of my essential programs.
-For those that do not offer prebuilt binaries, I use binaries compiled by me and hosted on my personal Google Drive
+For those that do not offer prebuilt binaries, I use binaries compiled by me and hosted on my public Google Drive
-1. Sets up **bidirectional syncing of my configuration files via Google Drive**.
-This is similar to how Android backups certain settings on Google Drive.
+1. Pulls my configuration files from my public Google Drive
+1. Connects to my **private** Google Drive
+1. Pulls my keys from my **private** Google Drive
 1. Connects to my [Atuin](https://github.com/atuinsh/atuin) account

-1. Writes my crontab
+> In previous versions, the program did bidirectional syncing (similar to how Android backups certain settings on Google Drive).
+This was done with rclone's bisync.
+Unfortunately, bisync is experimental, and there was a plethora of problems.
+Hence, bidirectional syncing was removed 😢.

 https://github.com/gvlassis/bootstrap/assets/74119653/ca2572fd-e567-471d-9f31-759b0b32bf6a